 Tracks and concentrations

-The coursework in the Sports Media concentration is made up of five courses that allow student to gain skills in their particular professional interests: Sports Writing, Sports Casting, Sports Media online, Sports Media production, or Sports Media management.
-Sports Media requires an internship for credit as one of the five required concentration courses.
+The coursework in the Sports Media concentration is made up of five courses that allow students to gain skills in their particular professional interests: Sports Writing, Sports Casting, Sports Media online, Sports Media production, or Sports Media management.

 Upper level coursework